 More details can be found on the White House website here.

 Please see here for the latest on where Illinois stands in combatting the COVID-19 pandemic.

 If you or a loved one is struggling with the stress of this COVID-19 pandemic, the Illinois Department of Human Services has set up an emotional support text-line to help.
 People seeking the ‘Call4Calm’ assistance should text TALK to 552020 for English or text HABLAR for Spanish.
 The service is free and confidential, and more information can be found online here.

-For more Illinois updates and resources, please see the Illinois Department of Public Health website here.
+For more Illinois updates and resources, please see the Illinois State Government's COVID-19 response website here.

 Guidance From the CDC:

 Be sure to continue checking coronavirus.gov for the latest, updated information on the pandemic.